PlaeryinBol/Synthetic_Slides_Generator/README.md

 * `icon` - a small graphic image-pictogram: house symbol, smiley, lightning, robot, etc. Most often, `icon` are drawn very simply, consisting of geometric shapes and lines of one to three colors.
 As a rule, the `icon` is associated with some text on the slide, visualizing its theme, but there are also just separately located icons on the background, sometimes the text is also found inside the `icon` itself
 * `person` - the face of the person in the photograph, rotated at such an angle that the person's identity can be identified. `person` is highlighted by a bbox that outlines the person’s face from the top of the head to the chin

-As a result of generation, folder *output_generation* will contain the resulting synthetic slides and its text files with yolo-markup, folder *output_visualization* - the same slides, but with rendered bboxes.
+As a result of generation, folder *output_generation* will contain the resulting synthetic slides and its text files for slide components detection with yolo-markup, folder *output_visualization* - the same slides, but with rendered bboxes.

 ### Data description